 Statistics published on 20 July 2017 by the European Commission show a continuation in the high number of articles suspected of violating intellectual property rights.
 In 2016, more than 63 000 detention cases were registered by Customs.

 Cigarettes remain at the top of the list of detained articles (24%), followed by toys (17%), foodstuff (13%) and packaging material (12%) .
-Products for daily use (i.e. body care articles, medicines, toys, electrical household goods) accounted for 25,8 % of the total number of detained articles.
+Products for daily use (i.e. body care articles, medicines, toys, electrical household goods) accounted for 34.2 % of the total number of detained articles.

 China continued to be the main source country from where IPR infringing goods were shipped to the EU but for certain product sectors other countries were the main provenance like Singapore for alcoholic beverages, the Islamic Republic of Iran for clothing accessories, Hong Kong, China for mobile phones and accessories, CD/DVD and vehicles including accessories and parts, and India for medicines.